A Resource Theory of Quantum Measurements: Introduction

+There is a growing literature considering quantum measurements from a resource theoretic perspective, similar to our work.
 Bischof \emph{et al.} \cite{2018bischof1812.00018} study families of resource theories of coherence defined with respect to general POVMs.
 Each POVM defines such a family, and can be related to the usual theory of coherence through a Naimark extention of the measurement to a projective measurement.
 The focus however is on the role of coherence rather than the structure of the set of POVMs.
-Skrzypczyk and Linden \cite{Skrzypczyk2018} consider POVMs in the spirit of resource theories, using a measure of robustness --- the amount of noise that has to be added before a measurement becomes uninformative, as a quantification of the informativeness of a measurement.
+Buscemi \emph{et al.} \cite{Buscemi2005} study the ordering relation of classical post-processing to compare it with the ordering relation of pre-processing with a quantum channel.
+Skrzypczyk and Linden \cite{Skrzypczyk2018} use resource-theoretic criteria to construct a measure of robustness --- the amount of noise that has to be added before a measurement becomes uninformative, as a quantification of the informativeness of a measurement.
 This measure is non-increasing under stochastic combinations of POVM elements, and can be interpreted as the advantage gained in a discrimination game.
 They also show that it forms a complete set of monotones when taken over all possible discrimination games.
-We examine the measure in section~\ref{sec:mrtmonotones}.
+They introduce some of the key elements that we independently motivate and formally place in the framework of a resource theory.
 Skrzypczyk \emph{et al.} \cite{2019skrzypczyk} go further and show that this measure is also important in measurement incompatibility which forms a resource for discrimination tasks.

+However, quantum measurements have yet to be given the explicitly formal structure of a resource theory, which we do in this paper.
+In particular, we consider the tensor product structure, representing performing multiple measurements simultaneously; leading to our results on catalysis and purification.

+We further show that many measures of information gain of a quantum measurement, not developed in the context of resource theories, are in fact resource monotones.

-This resource theory focuses on the ability of measurements to gain information from quantum systems; however measurements have many more uses, for example state preparation and quantum control.
-Thus we consider this resource theory to be the beginning of a resource theory of measurement, providing some basic structure and results, as well as interpreting previous results such as measures of information gain.
-This and allows for future work to expand the ordering to include a wider variety of uses of quantum measurements.
+Although this resource theory focuses on the ability of measurements to gain information from quantum systems, measurements have many more uses, for example state preparation and quantum control.
+In addition, quantum measurements are more than just the POVMs; since they cause a back-action on the system.
+Thus there are many possible extensions for a resource theory of measurement: we consider this work as providing some basic structure and results, as well as interpreting previous results such as measures of information gain.
+This allows for future work to expand the ordering to include a wider variety of uses of quantum measurements.